ClojureBridge/organizing/Workshop-Planning-Tasks.md

 If you haven't already, join: https://groups.google.com/forum/#!forum/clojurebridge-workshops.
 You can email the list with questions, requests, panic, or jokes.
 We're all here to help.

 ### <a name="confirmvenue"/>Confirm dates & details with the hosting venue
 You'll want to confirm that the dates work for them, how much room they have (which you will use to guide the RSVP cap on Eventbrite), and lots of other details.
-So many, in fact, that we have a whole separate page: [[hosting venue questions|hosting venue questions]].
+So many, in fact, that we have a whole separate page: [hosting venue questions](Hosting-venue-questions.md).

 ### <a name="calendarlisting'/>Add your workshop to the ClojureBridge website events.
 You can announce your workshop on the Google group or contact info at clojurebridge dot org.